KARNATISAITHARUN/documentation/using-ocular/use-cases/attack-surface.md

 ocular> cpg.dependency.name.l
 ```

 A complete list of all dependency names is returned.
 Since the Ocular Query Language (OQL) is a Scala-based DSL, it also  supports functional combinators.
-For example, to output (name, version) pairs, use the following expression
+For example, to output (name, version) pairs, use the expression

 ```scala
 ocular> cpg.dependency.map(x => (x.name, x.version)).l